ChristianLisle/RedPen/README.md

-# UG_05
 ## RedPen
-Redpen is an android application that is in development for the COM S 309 course project in the fall 2020 semester.
-The application will be a place for students to access their grades and receive feedback from their professors.
-More information about the project will be available as the semester progresses.
+Redpen is an android application that was in development for the COM S 309 course project in the fall 2020 semester.
+The application intended to be a place for students to access their grades and receive feedback from their professors.
+The frontend portion of the project was not completed.
+However, the backend has been implemented with all of the features our group originally sought to build at the start of the semester.
 ## Group Members:
 #### Backend:
 * [Christian Lisle](http://christianlisle.com/)